ColColonCleaner/DNDTools/README.md

   + Menu options shown in red are enabled, white are disabled.
   + Settings set for the minis are synced between states if the mini has multiple.
   + Injected UI has 3 bars for information in red/blue/yellow.
 Red is used for health, the other two can be used for whatever suits you.
 Click the **right** side of the bars to show/hide bar adjustment buttons.
 Bars for PC minis are visible to everyone, and global visibility for NPC minis is optional.
   + Injected UI can be rotated and moved up/down to match your mini.
-There are 'UI Height UP' and 'UI Rotate 90' shortcuts in the right-click menu for quick adjustment, with fine adjustment available in the settings panel.
+There are 'UI Height UP', 'UI Height DOWN', and 'UI Rotate 90' shortcuts in the right-click menu for quick adjustment, with fine adjustment available in the settings panel.
   + Minis can be stabilized so that they don't fall over when set down.
   + PC minis are always visible through fog of war.
   + NPC minis can be hidden from players via the right click menu.